sharetribe/flex-docs/src/docs/references/transaction-process-format/index.md

 category: references
 ingress:
-  This reference article describes the format of the process.edn file that is used with Flex CLI to customise the transaction processes of your marketplace.
+  This reference article describes the format of the process.edn file that is used with Sharetribe CLI to customise the transaction processes of your marketplace.
 published: true
 ---